 The Employee Housing Act regulates the use and occupancy of employee housing, which consists of privately-owned housing for five or more employees.
 Employee housing for six or fewer persons is to be treated as a single-family structure and residential use and shall be considered a use of property by a single household (Health & Safety Code Section 17021.5).
 No conditional-use permit, zoning variance, or other zoning clearance shall be required for this type of employee housing that is not required of a family dwelling of the same type in the same zone.
 In addition, employee housing consisting of no more than 36 beds in a group quarters or 12 units or spaces designed for use by a single family or household shall be deemed an agricultural land use (Health & Safety Code Section 17021.6).
 For the purpose of all local ordinances, employee housing shall not be deemed a use that implies that the employee housing is an activity that differs in any other way from an agricultural use.
-No CUP, zoning variance, or other zoning clearance shall be required of employee housing that is not required of any other agricultural uses shall include agricultural employees who do not work on the property where the employee housing is located.
+No CUP, zoning variance, or other zoning clearance shall be required of employee housing that is not required of any other agricultural activity in the same zone.
+The permitted occupancy in employee housing in a zone allowing agricultural uses shall include agricultural employees who do not work on the property where the employee housing is located.